bassistTech/rayTrace/readme.md

 ## Coding style

-My code largely avoids object-oriented programming, which I've used extensively in a lot of projects.
-For this project my impression is that OOP is simply unnecessary.
-To be sure, Python data objects are a way to encapsulate complicated type systems, but so are **dict** objects.
-And we just don't have a large number of different kinds of structures: For now just surfaces and rays.
-What you can't do with a **dict** is have the code profiler tell you if you've mis-named a parameter.
-Objects are a way to manage programs that require many layers of abstraction, but this program is pretty flat.
-Most of the operations are only a couple layers deep: The basic surfaces and rays, and functions that operate on those things.
-Also, objects come into play when you start building a GUI, which I don't plan on doing.
+I've used object-oriented programming (OOP) in a lot of projects, but this project doesn't use it.
+Objects can do a couple of things:

+1. Encapsulate complicated data structures, while allowing the compiler (or code profiler) to detect incorrect uses.
+But we don't have a large number of structures: For now, just surfaces and rays.
+These are easily expressed as **dict**s and a big Numpy array.

+2. Manage projects requiring many layers of abstraction, particularly GUIs.
+But this package is pretty flat.
+Most of the operations are only a couple of layers deep.
+I want to keep it that way.

 **Surfaces** are specified in a traditional fashion, but using a **dict** structure instead of a tabular editor.
-A **dict** gives the flexibility to have special parameters for each surface, such as the particular features of a grating.

-Surfaces are turned into a **geometry**, which locates each surface within a global coordinate system.
-It is exactly the same **dict** structure with more parameters.
-Generating the geometry from a basic surface list hides the complexity of managing the coordinate system, which is error prone if you have to do it by hand.
+A **dict** allows the list of surfaces to be *inhomogeneous*.
+What I mean is, each surface in the list can have properties specific to its surface type, such as conic, cylindrical, grating, etc.

+**Geometry** is the same list of surfaces, but each surface gets more properties such as its location and orientation within a global coordinate system.

 **Rays** are represented by a big multi-dimensional **Numpy** array.
 Two "columns" of the array are for the intersection point and direction vector (in global coordinates) of each ray.
 Additional "columns" track properties of the rays, including wavelength.
 This is kind of an abuse of of the array structure, but makes for quick computation.
 On the other hand, if it's not really speeding things up (which I intend to find out), then I'll create a cleaner structure.